-Like oil-based primer, this primer smells horrible too, but the smell doesn't linger all day long like oil does.
+Like oil-based primer, this primer smells horrible, but the smell doesn't linger all day long like oil does.
 Shellac primer contains alcohol, which evaporates as the coating dries.
 With a couple windows open, the smell is gone in a couple hours.

 The Best Shellac-Based Primer for Cabinets

 The most widely used shellac primer that you've probably heard of is Zinsser BIN.
 It's sold in most major home improvement stores.
-Depending on sale prices at the time of purchase, I'll use either BIN, or the white shellac primer from Sherwin Williams, which is the same exact product as BIN.
+Depending on sale prices at the time of purchase, I'll use either BIN or the white shellac primer from Sherwin Williams, which is their version of BIN.